Echocardiography

 Explore common terms in Echocardiography reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

-Diastolic Dysfunction on Echocardiography
+Diastolic Dysfunction on Echocardiography: What It Shows, Co

 Abnormal mitral inflow pattern (E/A ratio alterations), increased left atrial size, elevated E/e' ratio, reduced tissue Doppler e' velocity, pulmonary venous flow abnormalities.

-Ejection Fraction Measurement on Echocardiography
+Ejection Fraction Measurement on Echocardiography: What It S

 Left ventricular ejection fraction (LVEF) calculated from end-diastolic and end-systolic volumes.
 Normal LVEF is 55-70%.
 Reduced EF indicates systolic dysfunction.

-Valvular Heart Disease on Echocardiography
+Valvular Heart Disease on Echocardiography: What It Shows, C

 Valve thickening, calcification, restricted motion, regurgitant jets, stenotic orifices.
 Chamber enlargement, pressure gradients, valve areas measured.